Chloe Craig: Club career

 Craig joined Celtic as a youth player in 2008 when the club was formed, and was one of the first players to step up to the senior squad a year later.
 She was a regular in defence over the next decade as the club occasionally challenged for honours without great success, and was among those to be offered a professional contract as Celtic increased their investment in women's football, as did rivals Rangers.

 Following the enforced hiatus of the COVID-19 pandemic, Celtic won one Scottish Women's Premier League title, two Scottish Women's Cups and one SWPL Cup between 2021 and 2024, with Rangers claiming most of the other trophies on offer to usurp the traditionally dominant Glasgow City.
 As one of the most experienced players along with Kelly Clark and Natalie Ross, Craig had a major role in her club's progression, also passing personal milestones of 200 appearances (May 2021) and 100 goals (February 2024, with two penalties against Rangers – regular conversions from the spot contributing to a high scoring tally for a defensive player).

 She was named in the first SWPL PFA Scotland Team of the Year for the 2021–22 season, and signed a new contract with Celtic shortly afterwards; in October 2023, she agreed an extension running til 2026.

 On 6 September 2024, Celtic reported that Craig had ruptured the anterior cruciate ligament in her knee and would be out of action for an extended period.
+She eventually made her competitive return in December 2025.

+On 25 June 2026 it was announced that Craig had extended her contract with the club until the summer of 2028.